 An uncharacteristically languid scene greeted me for this spring visit.
 Sea pink, wild garlic and bluebells adorned the banks behind the cliffs.
 There’s a fine 180 degree vista here, stretching north from the cove to Porthleven via Loe Bar.
 There’s also a popular section of the South West Coast Path to enjoy, this spot marking tired walkers’ first view of Porthleven and a bed for the night on their treks up from Lizard Point and Mullion Cove.

 A release from the claustrophobia of everyday life for Ray.

 Named after the Cornish “Als Yfferin” or “Hell’s Cliffs”, Halzephron Cove is a storm-lashed enclave on the west side of the Lizard, torn from the high cliffs by the Atlantic Ocean.
-Although it was a calm morning, gazing down into it provoked a chilling sensation.
+Although it was a calm morning on this occasion, gazing down into it provoked a chilling sensation.
 If you like your nature raw, this is the place for you.
-Others might prefer to just glimpse the cove, through the cloak of the tamarisk and pittosporum above, as they pass on their way along the South West Coast Path.
+Others might prefer to just glimpse the cove through the cloak of the tamarisk and pittosporum above as they pass on their way along the South West Coast Path.
 I went round Halzephron Cliff to the relatively benign atmosphere at Dollar Cove for my interviews, although, as the name suggests, there’s a shipwreck tradition here too.

 What pulls John to the beach in the morning.

-Gazing into the dark foreboding chasm that comprises Halzephron Cove.
+Gazing into the dark foreboding chasm of Halzephron Cove.